scottimus-p/Arduino-Remote-Control/README.md

 - Arduino Mega - https://www.adafruit.com/product/191
 - Adafruit 2.8" TFT Capacitive Touch Shield - https://www.adafruit.com/product/1947
 - 5mm IR LED (940nm wavelength) - https://www.adafruit.com/product/387
-- 1 kOhm resistor*
+- 1 kOhm resistor (actual resistor needed will depend on the LED specs)

-\* A different resistor or a brighter LED may work better by providing a stronger IR beam.

 ### Instructions ###
 1. To change the buttons, modify the constructor for `RemoteControl` in `RemoteControl.cpp`.
 It should be pretty obvious what to change.
 The constructor for each `Button` has the coordinates for the button's position, the text displayed on the button and the color.
 A few lines below that are the sequences for defining the IR pulses that are transmitted when the button is pushed.